slu-soc5650/course-website/content/getting-started/index.md

 All of the books are available in the bookstore.
 They can also be ordered online.
 If you would rather use e-books, those are acceptable for this course as well.
 The [**Reading List**](https://github.com/slu-soc5650/Core-Documents/blob/master/reading-list.pdf) includes the assigned readings for both the web and print versions of Wickham and Grolemund's *R for data science* (2016), and you are free to choose either version.

 ## Administrative Tasks
 All students should complete the [Student Information Sheet](https://goo.gl/forms/7xR7i5n40ROl1YlH3), which gives me some info about you and gives you the chance to let me know about any initial concerns you might have.
 It also contains a syllabus agreement, which confirms that you have read the [**Syllabus**](https://github.com/slu-soc5650/Core-Documents/blob/master/syllabus.pdf) and understand the course policies.
-The should be completed before class on January 22nd.

 ## Coursework
-There are three pieces of coursework that you should **complete before January 22nd**:
+There are three pieces of coursework that you should complete:

 1. You should view two videos posted on the [Preview Week](/preview-week/) page and check out the interactive map dicussed in the first video.
 2. You should complete [Weekly Prep 01](/preview-week/#weekly-prep-01), which asks a few short questions about the videos and interactive map.